mangrovedao/mangrove-archive/packages/mangrove.js/README.md

 ### Test configuration and root hooks

 Tests are based on [Mocha](https://mochajs.org/).
-Mocha configuration, Root Hooks, etc. can be found in `./test/mocha/`.
+Mocha configuration can be found in `./test/mocha/config`.

-The integration test Root Hooks in `./test/mocha/hooks/integration-test-root-hooks.js` start an in-process Hardhat chain with Mangrove deployed and add a matching `Provider` to the Mocha `Context`.
+The integration tests use the Root Hooks provided by `@giry/hardhat-mangrove` which start an in-process Hardhat chain with Mangrove deployed and add a matching `Provider` to the Mocha `Context`.

 ### Utility test scripts